Newspaper Page Text

 prima donna at the piano was Miss

-Florence M. Webster, instructor of
+Florence M Webster, instructor ot

 music at LeMoyne college.

-BPoeginning with the old musical
+Beginning with the old musical

 classics by the renowned German

-l.iszt, Mme.
+Liszt.
+Mme.
 Talbert gave a beau

-tiful rendition of a wide variety ol
+tiful rendition of a wide variety ot

 songs.
 Folklore of Russia, spirit

-uals of American Negroes. songs of
+uals of American Negroes, songs of

 the Indians were interpreted by the